 They are adamant that the deceased died of injuries he sustained after being assaulted, which they suspect led to him dying of internal bleeding.

 “All we want is justice for Mario.
 We are now confused about what to believe because we don’t buy the story of him having Covid-19 because he showed no symptoms.
 Secondly, he was vaccinated, therefore it should not have taken his life so easily,” a family member said.

 They also said they have since approached the people who assaulted the deceased, however, they denied the altercation.

 “We approached the owner of the house where they dragged my brother into and assaulted him.
 That person told us that he did not assault him and that the post-mortem might vindicate him,” Mingandja’s sister said.

 The family added that the police told them that witnesses to the assault should give statements which could assist law enforcers to compel the ministry to conduct a post-mortem.

-When contacted for comment, Kavango East health director Timea Ngwira said a post-mortem can and will be conducted.
+When contacted for comment, Kavango East health director Timea Ngwira said that a post-mortem can and will be conducted.

 On the deceased’s death certificate, the cause of death has been left blank.

-Meanwhile, his family said despite the issues surrounding the death, the nurse who allegedly refused to assist Mingandja should be dealt with by the ministry.
+Meanwhile, his family said despite the issues surrounding the death, the nurse who allegedly refused to Mingandja should be dealt with by the ministry.